Dreamer

 Where grotesque men seem pardoned by the purse—

-When love is purchased, is sweet virtue lost,
+And when love’s purchased, is sweet virtue lost,

-Is female vanity here deemed the worse?
+Is female vanity now deemed the worse?

-A striking flower on a rich lapel,
+A radiant blossom on a rich lapel,

-Yet florets worn by paupers seldom seen
+Such florets worn by paupers seldom seen—

-Lest angels fall from heaven or rise from hell.
+Lest angels fall from heaven, or rise from hell.

 Perhaps the glint of gold makes women blind